Jardal/A10M-Slic3r-profile/README.md

 - Fill density - use bigger values to make it strength
 - FIll gaps - worse print quality, better strength
 - Combine Infill - for speed-up prints
-- Infill before perimeters - use it if you need as much exact size of diameters etc.
+- Infill before perimeters - use it if you need as much exact size of diameters or when infill destroy perimeters (ABS); use low infill only (10%)
 - Only infill where needed - unchecked is for strong prints, checked acts as internal support material
 - Solid infill treshold - about 5-10 for strong vertical  sticks, 0 for selected % infill only.
 - Solid infill every - is for better strength

 #### Layers
 - Use adaptive slicing - for models with many skews, Quality 75% is good for many details, 35% is good few details
-- Avoid crossing - if on, then printing quality of small details is much worse, leave it off (maybe disappear in futire)
+- Avoid crossing - if on, then printing quality of small details is much worse, leave it off (maybe disappear in future - future is now)
 - External perimeters First - if you want to have as much exact surfaces as possible.
-- Only retract when... - in rare case of simple objects it will spedd-up print
+- Only retract when... - disable it in rare case of simple objects or if you print infill only without perimeters (aka negative vase mode), enabled for spedd-up print

 #### Speed
 - bigger speed = worse detail, worse adhesivity